-Authentication & Users
+Authentication & Principals

 How people log in, who they are, and what they're allowed to do.
+Every actor in the system — human, AI agent, integration service account, scheduled system job — is a row in

 What this enables